UCL/MPHY0026/doc/summerschool/camera_calibration_demo.rst

 Now, we can run the main calibration program.

-If you've cloned the repository you should be able to run the following commands, assuming your current working directory is the root directory of the repository.
+If you've cloned the MPHY0026 repository you should be able to run the following command, to activate your virtual environment, assuming your current working directory is the root directory of the MPHY0026 repository.

 ::

-    tox
     source .tox/py36/bin/activate

 or if you are a Windows user

 ::

-    tox
     .tox\py36\Scripts\activate

-The calibration program can be run with the following command:
+The calibration program can now be run with the following command:

 ::